What Is 10DLC And The Campaign Registry?

 To determine a company's eligibility and reputation in the messaging space, TCR conducts a thorough review through its external partners, resulting in a numerical score ranging from zero to 100.
 This score places the company into one of the available carrier tiers, which determines the level of message throughput the company’s campaigns are entitled to.
 This regulation helps limit the overwhelming number of messages reaching the average consumer’s cell phone, promoting a trustworthy messaging ecosystem.

-Key Features And Benefits Of10DLC And The Campaign Registry
+Key Features and Benefits of 10DLC and The Campaign Registry

 The advantages of 10DLC and TCR extend to both businesses and consumers.
 Businesses benefit from cost-effective messaging campaigns with improved deliverability.
 TCR verification signifies that a specific campaign is being handled legitimately and appropriately, thereby reducing the likelihood of spam or phishing attempts.
 This can increase both trust and engagement for consumers, benefiting both parties (Nextiva).

-What Makes 10DLC Different From Other Messaging?
+What Makes 10DLC Different from Other Messaging?

 10DLC distinguishes itself from other messaging solutions like short codes and toll-free numbers, as well as STIR/SHAKEN technology.
 While short codes are known for mass messaging, they can be expensive and have limited throughput.
 Toll-free numbers offer free-to-call options but may not be suitable for high-volume messaging.